American Heart Month: Heart and hearing healthy recipes

 Heart healthy = hearing healthy

-Remember, every step you take to improve the health of your heart will positively impact your hearing health.
-So in honor of American Heart Month, try our menu for a day!
-Let us know what you think in the comments.
+Remember, every step you take to improve the health of your heart will positively impact your hearing health, too.
+In honor of American Heart Month, try our sample menu and let us know what you think in the comments.